phpmd/phpmd/public/rst/documentation/index.rst

     working directory.

   - ``--update-baseline`` - will remove all violations from an existing ``phpmd.baseline.xml`` that no longer exist.
-New violations will _not_ be added.
+Violations that are not in the baseline are reported as usual and will _not_ be added.
 The file path of the violations will be relative to the current working directory.

   - ``--baseline-file`` - the filepath to a custom baseline xml file.
 If absent will default to ``phpmd.baseline.xml``